Bud Light vs. Dylan Mulvaney: The $1.4 Billion Case Study

 CEO Michel Doukeris eventually addressed the situation, describing the Mulvaney can as a "small volume" marketing initiative.
 That framing was accurate but late.
 By the time Doukeris characterized it as a limited test rather than a brand declaration, the damage was done.

-Retailer orders and on-shelf visibility declined significantly during summer 2023 as Bud Light’s velocity numbers dropped.
-Photo: Pexels / Tara Winstead.
-Free to use under Pexels license.
+Retailer orders and on-shelf visibility declined significantly during summer 2023 as Bud Light's velocity numbers dropped.
+The brand lost shelf space that competitors then filled.
+Photo: Tara Winstead via Pexels.
+Pexels License.

 The Modelo Displacement

 The brand that displaced Bud Light is not a domestic macro lager.
-It’s a Mexican import distributed in the US by Constellation Brands, which has no structural relationship with AB InBev.
+It is a Mexican import distributed in the US by Constellation Brands, which has no structural relationship with AB InBev.
 The market share transfer appears durable, not just a temporary spring dip.

 The Strategy Question